getyoti/yoti-doc-scan-ios/README.md

 ```

 ## Error Handling
-Please refer to the following table of error codes that may be returned to you as part of a failed verification.
+Please refer to the following table of error codes that may be returned as part of a failed verification.
 Code | Description | Retry possible (same session)
 :-- | :-- | :--
 1000 | No error occurred.
 The user cancelled the session | Yes